tanfwong/rfsoc_notes/_sources/ch1/vitis.md

 (sec:dsp_conf)=
 ## DSP Implementation Configuration
-There are many possible configurations of utilizing the various compute resources in the three subsystems in the XCZU48DR RFSoC device to support DSP implementation.
-Since our main goal is to learn how to develop real-time, high-speed DSP implementation, we will employ the heterogeneous compute resources in the XCZU48DR RFSoC device in the configuration below:
+There are many possible configurations of utilizing the various compute resources in the three subsystems of the XCZU48DR RFSoC device to support DSP implementation.
+Since our main goal is to learn how to develop real-time, high-speed DSP implementation, we will employ the heterogeneous compute resources of the XCZU48DR RFSoC device in the configuration below:
   1. One ADC, the corresponding PLL, and data converter in the RF system will be configured to supply a continuous stream of (real-valued) signal samples at the sampling rate of $307.2$ Msps.
-  2. DSP kernels will be implemented using the various resources in the PL.
+  2. DSP kernels will be implemented using the resources in the PL.
 The results will be stored in the global memory (DDR4) connected to the PS.
   3. The ARM Cortex-A53 APU in the PS will serve as a *host* for